-A more challenging problem is approximating a multivariate piecewise smooth function which involves jumps across some curve(s) in a bounded domain.
-There are several high accuracy algorithms to approximate univariate piecewise smooth functions (as mentioned previously) which have been used to improve the convergence rate of the approximants.
-However, generalization of these methods to more than one variable is not straightforward.
-Moreover, similar to the univariate case, the linear approximants (for example polynomial approximation, series partial sums, splines etc.) for multivariate functions with discontinuities exhibits sustained Gibbs oscillations in the vicinity of curve(s) of singularities.
-There is not much progress has been made in resolving the problem of Gibbs phenomenon in the case of multivariate piecewise smooth functions.
-Levin in \cite{lev-20a} reconstructs non-periodic, smooth and non-smooth univariate functions as well as piecewise smooth bivariate functions using their Fourier series coefficients.
-His main idea involves identifying the location and the structure (for example in the case of 2-D functions) of the singularities, using B-spline functions and subsequently, approximating the smooth segments with higher order linear approximants.
 We develop a local approximation technique based on Pad\'e-Chebyshev approximation, most suitable for approximating univariate and multivariate piecewise smooth functions.
-The idea of Pad\'e-Chebyshev approximation based on series expansion other than \cite{dri_for-01a,tam_lop_hes-12a} was proposed by Maehly (see \cite{mae_60a}) and a more general case was considered by Cheney (see \cite{che_66a}), is used in developing the approximation technique.
-We first propose a piecewise Pad\'e-Chebyshev (refered to as PiPC) algorithm for approximating univariate non smooth function and then extend the work of Maehly to bivariate functions to afford notational economy and since further generalization to higher dimensions is routine.
-We develop a global bivariate Pad\'e-Chebyshev approximation technique using the definition introduced by Lutterodt \cite{lut_74a}, wherein a specific choice of equations forming a linear system ascertains that the coefficient matrix coming is the sum of block Toeplitz and block hankel matrices similar to the univariate case in structure.
+The idea of Pad\'e-Chebyshev approximation based on series expansion other than \cite{dri_for-01a,tam_lop_hes-12a}, proposed by Maehly (see \cite{mae_60a}) and a more general case by Cheney (see \cite{che_66a}), is used in developing the approximation technique.
+We first propose a piecewise Pad\'e-Chebyshev (refered to as PiPC) algorithm for approximating univariate non smooth functions and then extend the work of Maehly to bivariate functions, in order to afford notional economy and since further generalization to higher dimensions is routine.
+We develop a global bivariate Pad\'e-Chebyshev approximation technique using the definition introduced by Lutterodt \cite{lut_74a}, wherein a specific choice of equations forming a linear system ascertains that the resulting coefficient matrix is the sum of block Toeplitz and block Hankel matrices; structurally similar to the univariate case.
 Having developed a global approximation method for approximating bivariate functions, we proceed towards a piecewise implementation of this method (henceforth referred to as Pi2DPC) to approximate bivariate non-smooth functions.
-This algorithm affords lesser computaional complexity and the key advantage that it shares with PiPC is that it suppresses the Gibbs phenomenon significantly without any prior knowledge of the type and location of the singularity present in the original function.
+This algorithm affords lesser computational complexity and the key advantage that it shares with PiPC is that, it suppresses the Gibbs phenomenon significantly without any prior knowledge of the type and location of the singularity present in the original function.
 We further supply numerical justification to validate the effectiveness of our algorithms in approximating piecewise smooth functions.